PaulTiberiu/motor_calibration_pogobot/examples/pogoKalman/README.md

 # [IAR Project, M2 ANDROIDE - M2/S1 - 2024 - Automatic motor calibration algorithm using an extended Kalman filter]

-## Pogobot Calibration
+## Pogobot Motor Calibration

-Functions used to calibrate the Pogobot: find the correct motor values (between 0 and 1023) which make the robot move forward without turning.
-Keep in mind that Pogobots are very sensitive to environmental perturbations.
-Dust, an uneven ground and older toothbrushes can affect the trajectory of a robot.<br />
+Functions used to calibrate the Pogobot aim to determine the optimal motor values (ranging from 0 to 1023) that enable the robot to move as straight as possible without turning.
+It is important to note that Pogobots are highly sensitive to environmental factors.
+Dust, uneven terrain, or a loosely attached exoskeleton can significantly impact the robot's trajectory.

-To calibrate the robot, we turn on the motor for a short time, check if the robot turned left or right, ajust the values of the motors accordingly and repeat a few times.
+The calibration process involves activating the motors for a short duration, observing whether the robot veers to the left or right, adjusting the motor values accordingly, and repeating this process several times to refine the calibration.

 **Functions:**